yylou/frappe-apps/README.md

 sed -i 's/"..\/plugins\//"\/assets\/frappe_apps\/plugins\//'  frappe_apps/www/pages/widgets.html
 sed -i 's/"..\/dist\//"\/assets\/frappe_apps\/dist\//'        frappe_apps/www/pages/widgets.html

-# In the repository, we DO NOT MODIFY ALL connected files, so there must be bugs inside
 ```
 6. To prevent duplicated index page, rename index.html to any other naming
 7. To enable Frappe-powered features in AdminLTE template, add following contents into HTML files